amisamyra99/flightUsa_Analysis/README (1).md

 for this analysis i decided to work with the fligts information over 2007.
 Below you can find all the informations concerning each variable:
 - Year 2007
 - Month 1-12
-- DayofMonth 1-31
+-DayofMonth 1-31
-- DayOfWeek 1 (Monday) - 7 (Sunday)
+-DayOfWeek 1 (Monday) - 7 (Sunday)
-- DepTime actual departure time (local, hhmm)
-- CRSDepTime scheduled departure time (local, hhmm)
-- ArrTime actual arrival time (local, hhmm)
+-DepTime actual departure time (local, hhmm) -CRSDepTime scheduled departure time (local, hhmm) -ArrTime actual arrival time (local, hhmm)
-- CRSArrTime scheduled arrival time (local, hhmm)
-- UniqueCarrier unique carrier code
+-CRSArrTime scheduled arrival time (local, hhmm) -UniqueCarrier unique carrier code
-- FlightNum flight number
+-FlightNum flight number
-- TailNum plane tail number: aircraft registration, unique aircraft identifier
+-TailNum plane tail number: aircraft registration, unique aircraft identifier -ActualElapsedTime in minutes
-- ActualElapsedTime in minutes
-- CRSElapsedTime in minutes
+-CRSElapsedTime in minutes
 -AirTime in minutes
-- ArrDelay arrival delay, in minutes: A flight is counted as "on time" if it operated less than 15 minutes later the scheduled time shown in the -carriers' Computerized Reservations Systems (CRS).
+-ArrDelay arrival delay, in minutes: A flight is counted as "on time" if it operated less than 15 minutes later the scheduled time shown in the -carriers' Computerized Reservations Systems (CRS).
-- DepDelay departure delay, in minutes
+-DepDelay departure delay, in minutes
-- Origin origin IATA airport code
+-Origin origin IATA airport code
-- Dest destination IATA airport code
+-Dest destination IATA airport code
-- Distance in miles
+-Distance in miles
-- TaxiIn taxi in time, in minutes
+-TaxiIn taxi in time, in minutes
-- TaxiOut taxi out time in minutes
+-TaxiOut taxi out time in minutes
-- Cancelled was the flight cancelled
+-Cancelled was the flight cancelled
-- CancellationCode reason for cancellation (A = carrier, B = weather, C = NAS, D = security)
-- Diverted 1 = yes, 0 = no
+-CancellationCode reason for cancellation (A = carrier, B = weather, C = NAS, D = security) -Diverted 1 = yes, 0 = no
-- CarrierDelay in minutes: Carrier delay is within the control of the air carrier.
+-CarrierDelay in minutes: Carrier delay is within the control of the air carrier.
 Examples of occurrences that may determine carrier delay are: -aircraft cleaning, aircraft damage, awaiting the arrival of connecting passengers or crew, baggage, bird strike, cargo loading, catering, -computer, outage-carrier equipment, crew legality (pilot or attendant rest), damage by hazardous goods, engineering inspection, fueling, handling disabled passengers, late crew, lavatory servicing, maintenance, oversales, potable water servicing, removal of unruly passenger, slow boarding or seating, stowing carry-on baggage, weight and balance delays.
-- WeatherDelay in minutes: Weather delay is caused by extreme or hazardous weather conditions that are forecasted or manifest themselves on point of departure, enroute, or on point of arrival.
+-WeatherDelay in minutes: Weather delay is caused by extreme or hazardous weather conditions that are forecasted or manifest themselves on point of departure, enroute, or on point of arrival.
-- NASDelay in minutes: Delay that is within the control of the National Airspace System (NAS) may include: non-extreme weather conditions, airport operations, heavy traffic volume, air traffic control, etc.
+-NASDelay in minutes: Delay that is within the control of the National Airspace System (NAS) may include: non-extreme weather conditions, airport operations, heavy traffic volume, air traffic control, etc.
-- SecurityDelay in minutes: Security delay is caused by evacuation of a terminal or concourse, re-boarding of aircraft because of security breach, inoperative screening equipment and/or long lines in excess of 29 minutes at screening areas.
+-SecurityDelay in minutes: Security delay is caused by evacuation of a terminal or concourse, re-boarding of aircraft because of security breach, inoperative screening equipment and/or long lines in excess of 29 minutes at screening areas.
-- LateAircraftDelay in minutes: Arrival delay at an airport due to the late arrival of the same aircraft at a previous airport.
+-LateAircraftDelay in minutes: Arrival delay at an airport due to the late arrival of the same aircraft at a previous airport.
 The ripple effect of an earlier delay at downstream airports is referred to as delay propagation.

 ## Summary of Findings